danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/Articles/Getting-Started.md

 The library's main view is ``WebView``, which can be used to load local and online web pages.

-The easiest way to use the view is to just load a static url into it:
+The easiest way to use the view is to just load a url into it:

 ```swift
 import SwiftUI